rugbyprof/5143-Client-Server/README.md

 debug = False
 ```

+As pointed out by Broday (I forgot to post actually): you must change the path of the shebang at the top of client / server to match your install.
+This is the "generic" path that should work on most systems: `#!/usr/bin/env python3`.
+Mine however does not.
+Hence, the hardcoded path.

 I was using the `debug` value to add debug info to my classes.
 By putting `import config` you now have variables = to the values in the file.
 So you could do things like:

 ```python